adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

     ]

     #column-box(heading: [Benchmarks], stretch-to-next: true)[
-      ASD can be drastically more performant than AD.
+      ASD can be drastically faster than AD.
-      The performance depends on the sparsity of the Jacobian matrix:
+      The performance depends on the sparsity of the Jacobian:
       The savings of fewer matrix-vector products have to outweigh the cost of sparsity pattern detection and coloring.
-      #my-image("demo/benchmark.png", width: 48%)
+      #my-image("demo/benchmark.png", width: 45%)

       *Benchmark:* $k=10$ iterations of difference operator on input of length $n$.
     ]
   ],
 )

 #bottom-box(
   logo: grid(